bparanj/crystal/electronics/book/ideal-component.md

+## Ideal Resistor

 From the perspective of TRIZ (Theory of Inventive Problem Solving), an ideal resistor would embody the concept of *Ideality*, where the system delivers the maximum useful function with minimal drawbacks or resources.

-In the context of resistors:
 - **Useful function**: A resistor's primary function is to limit current in a circuit while ensuring proper voltage division.
 - **Harmful effects**: Real resistors generate heat, consume power, and have limitations like tolerance variations, aging, and noise.

 An ideal resistor in TRIZ terms would:

 - Perform the function of resistance without generating heat or wasting power.
 - Have zero tolerance (i.e., perfect precision in resistance value).
 - Be durable, with no degradation over time or due to environmental conditions.